-As it has been mentioned above, blurting out any random figure might end up putting you in a very sticky situation, so it is vital that you take your time before you give an answer to this question.
+As mention above, blurting out any random figure might end up putting you in a very sticky situation, so you must take your time before you answer this question.

-Do take enough time to think about what would really be the lowest amount you would expect, but do not take too long to give an answer as that might end up being a little too weird.
-This is just one of the many blunt questions which will be asked in the course of your interview so do not fixate on just this one question.
+Do take enough time to think about what would be the lowest amount you would expect, but do not take too long to answer that might end up being a little too weird.
+This is just one of the many blunt questions which will ask in the course of your interview so do not fixate on just this one question.

 4. Asking for a lower amount does not increase your chances of bagging the job:

 It is rather unfortunate that many people think that the lower the amount they ask for, the more chances they have of actually getting the job.
 Big companies do have the resources to pay their employees adequately.
 They just ask this question to see how you gauge your own qualities and abilities.